 But how do you ensure that guests come to you with any complaints that they might have?
 When any guests first arrive, on greeting them be sure to establish yourself as their first port of call for any complaints or questions they have during their time at your B&B.

 To do this, you’ll also need to make yourself accessible and available as much as possible.
 It’s impossible to sit at reception night and day but you could let guests know when you’re likely to be around and which members of staff to contact in your absence.

 You’ll also need to be pretty great at customer service.
 If you do unfortunately receive a complaint, be polite at all times – even if the customer isn’t – and be sure to listen and be sympathetic to their complaints.

-The last thing you want complaining guests to do is to go online and leave a bad review on the likes of TripAdvisor.
-Try your best to sort everything out while they’re still on the premises, so it’s less likely that they’ll want to turn on the computer and rant online the second they step through their front door.
+The last thing you want complaining guests to do is to go online and having a moan on the likes of TripAdvisor.
+Try your best to prevent guests leaving bad reviews by sorting everything out while they’re still on the premises, so it’s less likely that they’ll want to turn on the computer and rant online the second they step through their front door.